 Karen Ryan Photography

 Teams should arrive with four-person crews, to which a boat (boats are essentially identical, maintained evenly and rotated daily) and a celebrity tactician will be assigned.
 The Nantucket Race Week IOD Celebrity Invitational committee may be able to arrange for crew if teams are short-handed.
 Crews should have experience and competency racing in heavy keelboats.
-The event will commence with an Opening Night Reception and Buffet Dinner at Great Harbor Yacht Club, where teams will be paired with a celebrity tactician for the two-day competition.
+The event will commence with an Opening Night Reception and Buffet Dinner at a private home, where teams will be paired with a celebrity tactician for the two-day competition.

 Celebrity Tacticians generously donate their time and talent to support Nantucket Community Sailing.
 A blind auction prior to the event gives amateur teams a chance to help determine tactician assignments.
 Bids are not required, but are nonetheless welcomed, encouraged, and importantly, deductible as charitable contributions to NCS.
 Pairings are announced at the Wednesday evening reception.
 The bidding process is strictly confidential.
 If a crew chooses not to bid, the organizers will make a tactician assignment.

 Nantucket Island and Logistics